huggingface/optimum/README.md

 *This requires to install the Optimum OpenVINO extra by doing `pip install optimum[openvino,nncf]`.*

 To load a model and run inference with [OpenVINO Runtime](https://docs.openvino.ai/latest/home.html), you can just replace your `AutoModelForXxx` class with the corresponding `OVModelForXxx` class.
-If you want to load a PyTorch checkpoint, set `from_transformers=True` to convert your model to the OpenVINO IR (Intermediate Representation).
+If you want to load a PyTorch checkpoint, set `export=True` to convert your model to the OpenVINO IR (Intermediate Representation).

 ```diff
 - from transformers import AutoModelForSequenceClassification